teragonaudio/Website/_posts/2010-03-15-How-to-make-your-own-VST-host.md

 {% endhighlight %}

-Note that you need to properly allocate the arrays for the audio inputs and outputs depending on your blocksize and channel count.
-Like a regular VST plugin, this structure is simply a de-interlaced array ordered by channel of the sample block data, with the left channel being the first one.
+In the above code, there is an `inputs` and `outputs` array which should be initialized by your application as soon you have calculated the desired channel count and buffer size.
+You should not allocate the `inputs` and `outputs` arrays in the `processAudio()` function, as doing so may severely impact performance.
+Hence, the call to `initializeIO()` should be made as soon as possible and before the first call to `processAudio()`.
 You should also take care to properly initialize the data in both the inputs and outputs array to zero, or else you can get static or other random noise in the processed signal.

 Sending MIDI messages